 - Answering a ringing phone (unless you are making contact with TestReach/the FPH Exam team due to a complete loss of connection).
-TestReach will ask candidates to switch off phones in front of the camera before the exam begins to avoid risk of disturbance. - Possession of or consulting any prohibited items in the examination environment, such as textbooks and websites; - Helping or receiving help from another candidate; and - Writing down or attempting to capture any details of the exam questions for use outside of the exam.
+TestReach will ask candidates to switch off phones in front of the camera before the exam begins to avoid risk of disturbance. - Possession of or consulting any prohibited items in the examination environment, such as textbooks and websites, digital items or any written materials. - Helping or receiving help from another candidate; and - Writing down or attempting to capture any details of the exam questions for use outside of the exam. - Use of any Artificial Intelligence software during the course of either DFPH or MFPH would be considered a serious breach of your professional obligations, and would void the entire exam, this would be notified to your training organisation (if you are in training) and lead to referral to your regulator if you are a member of a regulated profession.